A Beautiful Yard Can Increase Your Curb Appeal

 Understand the Benefits of Landscaping That Enhances Your Curb Appeal

 Landscaping can add value to your home, depending on how much money you spend and how much the improvements enhance your yard.
-Repairing problem areas will increase the value of your home more than adding decorative elements.
+Repairing problem areas will increase the value of your home more than adding decorative elements, according to Realty Times.
 For instance, you can change the slope of your yard to provide better water drainage by adding dirt or installing new sod.
 You can also replace broken slats on a wooden fence or install a fence around a pool to improve your outdoor space.
-A well-manicured lawn with the right number and type of trees, bushes and flowers will draw positive attention.
+A well-manicured lawn with the right number and type of trees, bushes and flowers can draw positive attention.

-Another benefit of landscaping is that it’s more likely future buyers will want to enter your home if they like the landscaping.
+Future buyers may want to enter your home if they like the landscaping.

 How to Increase Curb Appeal with Landscaping